 Today, 94.4% of US tap water contains plastic fibers.
 A recent study by the World Wildlife Fund found that we’re eating or breathing in the equivalent of one credit card per week in microplastics – that’s more than half a pound a year.
 Of plastic.
 That’s shedding random petroleum byproducts into our body on its way through.
 Great, right?

 It gets better!
-Science is literally tracking a phenomenon called the “Great Pacific Garbage Patch” where trash from all over the globe has collected into a swirling soup of plastic refuse in various stages of decay.
+Science is tracking a phenomenon literally called the “Great Pacific Garbage Patch” where trash from all over the globe has collected into an immense swirling soup of plastic refuse in various stages of decay.
 Could there be a more graphic indication that we’re overwhelming our oceans?
 We need to act now to protect the planet – and ourselves.
 Recycling isn’t the answer, we need to stop plastic at the source.

 In addition to demanding legislation to hold plastic producers responsible for their waste, we can encourage local businesses to provide better options than single-use plastic packaging.
 And maybe clean up after themselves, when they see their circulars & door-hangers blowing down the streets?
 Newspapers, too.

 We regularly field calls from neighbors complaining about plastic-wrapped East Falls NOW’s cluttering curbsides every month – whoops, that’s not us it’s Community Council, who by the way reports at meetings that their publication is quite profitable.
 Perhaps they’d consider investing some of this ad revenue into a more environmentally-friendly delivery system?
 Or maybe hire someone to collect and responsibly dispose of discarded copies?

 Plastic litter is unsightly, unhealthy and unequivocally a problem for us all.
 As neighbors, we have a right to request that the organizations serving us put forth every effort to set a green example.